gomicro/mockwriter/README.md

-# Mock Writer
+# Pen Name
-A mocked writer for those times when you don't want a real one
+A mock that implements the Writer interface for testing.